 Get exclusive member benefits & effect social change.
 Join Today

 Rhinitis is an inflammation of the membranes inside the nose.
-A number of different irritants or allergens can cause this inflammation.
-However, there are times when there’s no specific cause for the inflammation.
-Other names for this condition are nonallergic rhinitis, idiopathic rhinitis, and rhinitis-nonallergic.
+Irritants or allergens can cause this inflammation.
+There are also times when there’s no specific cause for the inflammation.
+Other names for this condition are nonallergic rhinitis and idiopathic rhinitis.

 Vasomotor rhinitis isn’t life-threatening.
-For those affected with the condition, the symptoms can be annoying, but they aren’t serious.
+For those affected with the condition, the symptoms can be uncomfortable, but they aren’t serious.

 Vasomotor rhinitis occurs when the blood vessels inside your nose dilate, or expand.
 Dilation of the vessels in the nose produces swelling and can cause congestion.
 Mucus may also drain from the nose.

-It’s not known what causes the blood vessels in the nose to swell.
+It’s not known what causes the blood vessels in the nose to dilate.
 Some common triggers that may produce this reaction include:

 The symptoms of vasomotor rhinitis may come and go throughout the year.
-The symptoms may last several weeks or may be constant.
+They may be constant or last several weeks.
 Common symptoms of the condition include:

 If you develop vasomotor rhinitis you typically will not have the following symptoms:

-These symptoms are common with allergic rhinitis, which is due to an allergy.
+These symptoms are common with allergic rhinitis, which is caused by an allergy.

 Your doctor can diagnose vasomotor rhinitis after ruling out other causes of your symptoms.

-If you have symptoms of vasomotor rhinitis, your doctor will first perform different tests to see if your rhinitis is due to an allergy or other health problem.
-To determine if you have an allergy, your doctor may order a skin test to identify any allergies that you may have or a blood test to see if your immune system is functioning normally.
+If you have symptoms of vasomotor rhinitis, your doctor will first perform tests to see if an allergy or other health problem is causing your rhinitis.
+To determine if you have an allergy, your doctor may order a skin test to identify allergies you have, or a blood test to see if your immune system is functioning normally.

 Your doctor may also order tests to see if you have any sinus problems that may be causing your rhinitis.
 Tests may include a nasal endoscope to look inside your nose or a CT scan of your sinuses.